 Don’t worry about losing your results – they will be stored online indefinitely, as long as you have an ACT or SAT account.

-A brand new version of the test was launched in May 2016 in the UK and is meant to be more aligned with the content you're studying in school and with the skills that universities want you to have.
-It’s still a very long multiple-choice test covering Reading, Writing and Math – but the structure is markedly different.
+A brand new version of the test was launched in 2016 and is meant to be more aligned with the content you're studying in school and with the skills that universities want you to have.
+It’s still a very long multiple-choice test covering Reading, Writing and Math – but the structure is markedly different from the previous version (which your older sibling may have taken).

 For one thing, the previous version had three subscores; the revised test now only has two: one for Reading/ Writing combined and one for Math.
 The score range for each of the two sections is 200 to 800, which are added together for a composite score ranging from a dismal 400 to a perfect 1600 (versus the previous maximum of 2400).